 Played on Windows

-Also Available on PlayStation 4, PlayStation Vita, macOS, and Linux.
+Also Available on PlayStation 4, PlayStation Vita, macOS, Linux, Switch, and Xbox One.

 Disclosure at the end of the review (Kickstarter).

 Four years ago, I saw a game named Timespinner that promised to deliver a Metroidvania style in the same vein as Mega man X and Castlevania.
 While they didn’t say that, I read this as a successor to Symphony of the Night.
 Being a young(er) naive man, I backed the game without much thought because “I like Metroidvanias”.
 It also was going to be out in November 2015, so it’ll be a quick turn around.
 Yeah… I don’t back Kickstarters anymore for a lot of reasons, but let’s see if Timespinner lived up to its promises.